Guide to Capital Markets Tribunal Proceedings

 How is a temporary order extended?

-Enforcement Staff may seek to extend a temporary order by requesting a hearing be held within 15 days after the initial order has been made.
+The Commission may seek to extend a temporary order by requesting a hearing be held within 15 days after the initial order has been made.

 How long can a temporary order be extended?
 When will the temporary order end?

-A Panel will decide how long a temporary order can be extended after the initial 15-day term.
-If there is an extension past the initial 15 days, the Panel’s order will set out the length of the extension.
+A panel will decide how long a temporary order can be extended after the initial 15-day term.
+If there is an extension past the initial 15 days, the panel’s order will set out the length of the extension.

 5. Enforcement Proceedings